nateobray/obray/README.md

 #### Basic Settings

-	define('__APP__','myapplication');						// The name of your application define('__SELF__', dirname(__FILE__).'/');              // This should contain the path to your application define('__PATH_TO_CORE__','/www/obray/core/');			// The path to obray's core files define('__DebugMode__',TRUE);							// Enable or Disable debug mode.
+	define('__APP__','prototype');							// The name of your application define('__SELF__', dirname(__FILE__).'/');              // This should contain the path to your application define('__PATH_TO_CORE__','/yourpath/obray/core/');		// The path to obray's core files define('__DebugMode__',TRUE);							// Enable or Disable debug mode.
 In debug mode things like ?refresh will write tables and rebuild resources

 #### Route Settings

 This is where you are going to define valid routes in your application.
 A route is a shortcut to a path that contains the classes you would like to make available to your application.
 In general you should always disable system routes and extend the classes you need.
 This will allow you to add or remove functionality from the core that your application needs.
+For security it's recommended you only place here paths to classes you'd like to give access and not the whole application directory __SELF__.

 	define('__ROUTES__',serialize( array(

 		// Custom Routes
 		"lib" => __SELF__ . "/lib/"

-		// System Routes
+		// System Routes - generally only uncomment these if you are going to debug obray core files
 		// "cmd" => __SELF__,
 		// "core" => __PATH_TO_CORE__
 	) ));